 Throughout the year, the students will have access to technology both inside and outside the classroom.
 In particular, students will receive access to their own private and school monitored gmail accounts for use with Google Docs Applications and Email.
-While Mr. Tagorda, our computer teacher, and I will be instructing the class on safe technology use, I highly encourage all parents to visit the following webpages to learn how to support your child in making smart, safe choices online while at home:
+While Mr. Tagorda, our Technology Director, and I will be instructing the class on safe technology use, I highly encourage all parents to visit the following webpages to learn how to support your child in making smart, safe choices online while at home:

 National Center for Missing and Exploited Children: